metehancekic/wireless-fingerprinting/readme.md

-│   configs_train.json          All hyper parameters for training │   configs_test.json           All hyper parameters for testing │   simulators.py               All simulations (CFO, channel, residuals, etc) as functions │
+│   configs_train.json          All hyper parameters for training │   configs_test.json           All hyper parameters for testing │   simulators.py               All simulations (CFO, channel, residuals, etc) as functions │   experiment_setup.py         Experiment setup (use different day channel, cfo effects or not) │
 └───cxnn
 │   │   models.py                   Neural network architectures